 Loki is behind every decision for growth that involves radical change and letting go.
-In both the metaphysical and literal sense, some things we know and love become what holds us back from stepping into a more transformative phase of growth.
-Sometimes we walk a path in a certain field, with certain people beside us, with certain thought patterns or behaviours, and to move onto the next stage we must learn to walk without them.
+In both the metaphysical and literal sense, some things we know and love become what keeps us from stepping into a more transformative phase of growth.
+To move onto the next stage we have to learn to walk without them.

 They told me it’s time to get back on the horse and stop allowing someone else’s misunderstandings to hold me back.
 They were understanding of why I shut down the way I did, but also very clear that I have to move on from feeling the way I do.
 I have work to do.